 - Periodically review individual crisis plans to ensure that the First Responder numbers listed are accurate and relevant.

-- Periodically do an internal check of your own system to make sure it is working.
-Check should ensure covering staff and/or voice messages are loud and clear enough.
+- Routinely conduct internal checks of your own system to make sure it is working.
+Internal checks should ensure covering staff follow agency first responder expectations and that voice messages are working properly and are loud and clear enough.
 Voice messages should repeat any phone numbers referenced a second time.

 - Providers using an answering service will be evaluated by the same standards and should ensure that calls are directed to appropriate staff.

 First Responder Evaluation Process

 Performance in first responder tests conducted by Alliance is broadly measured as satisfactory and unsatisfactory.

 - Satisfactory responses include live responses by agency staff to test calls and voicemails that are returned in less than one hour.

 - Unsatisfactory responses include, but are not limited to: voicemail that are not returned, voicemails returned after more than 1 hour, not participating in the test calls, being unable to leave a voicemail, crisis lines not accepting calls from blocked numbers

 Requirements for First Responder including timeliness of response can be found in the Alliance Provider Operations Manual, in the paragraph entitled “After Hours Coverage.”